Ceterai/Ceterai.github.io/MyEnternia/Wiki/CrystallineSword/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Calline Blade

+WIP.
+A sequence of 4 (+1) light strikes.
+Hold to perform a Hold Strike.
+Enters a charged state every 5 (-5) seconds, making next 5 (+1) hits deal bonus [electric](https://ceterai.github.io/MyEnternia/Wiki/Tags/Electric) damage.
+Each swing contributes to the charge, with the handle being isolated enough to not let it harm the wielder.
+Unfortunately, this blocks any protosystem-like infusions.

+### Sinara's Leap

+Hold to perform a Blink Slash.
+Not entirely know how exactly this is possible.
+Perhaps this is just momentary movement illusion.

 ## Sources

 Found naturally in containers: